Year of the RAT: Keep your business out of the reach of RATs

 Once a RAT has sneaked inside one of your systems, its primary objectives are to remain undetected and to ensure its persistence.
 In order to do so, it will try to modify the systems to disable countermeasures, and then to hide.
 This kind of activity is only possible, however, with elevated user rights.
 Thus, the RAT will undertake two important actions: stealing credentials and elevating its privileges.

-- Obtaining local and remote credentials is critical for malware to ensure their survival.
+- Obtaining local and remote credentials is critical for malware to ensure its survival.
 Several techniques are available, ranging from scanning the local system to identify hardcoded credentials to brute force attacks, recording of screens and keyboard inputs, to more sophisticated techniques such as stealing NTLM hash, tickets, etc.

 - With the stolen credentials the malware is able to elevate its privileges and is able to obtain sufficient authorizations to access critical programs or data… and to steal or modify them.